fire/bmesh-encoding/EXT_bmesh_encoding/README.md

 - **Face-Loop**: One-to-many (face has loops for each corner)
 - **Loop Navigation**: Circular lists around faces and radially around edges

-## No Per-Face Materials
+## Design Decision: No Per-Face Materials

-Per-face materials were considered and intentionally excluded from EXT_structural_metadata BMesh implementation.
+Per-face materials were considered and intentionally excluded from EXT_bmesh_encoding.

-EXT_structural_metadata focuses purely on **topology preservation** rather than solving the material assignment problem, which is better handled at the glTF primitive and node levels.
+EXT_bmesh_encoding focuses purely on **topology preservation** rather than solving the material assignment problem, which is better handled at the glTF primitive and node levels.